acas/tfs-release-notes/README.md

 tfs-release-notes
 =================

-Generates release notes out of TFS
+Generates customizeable release notes for a project hosted on Team Foundation Server with Word and Excel.